liske/cgm-remote-monitor-docker/README.md

 This is yet another docker image for Nightscout.
 Unlike the other images this tries to:
 - use individual tags for each Nightscout release
-- use Docker Hub auto build minimalized images
+- use Docker Hub's auto build feature
+- provide minimalized images using multistage builds
 - provide a `docker-compose.yml` example file
 - keep it up to date